← All Resources

 Understanding Taxable Income: What Is and Is Not Taxed

-Ordinary income (wages, salary, self-employment, interest, short-term capital gains) is taxed at your marginal bracket rate — the rates in the table above.
+Ordinary income — wages, salary, self-employment income, interest, short-term capital gains — gets taxed at your marginal bracket rate from the table above.

-Tax-exempt income includes municipal bond interest, Roth IRA withdrawals, and certain other sources.
-This income is not included in your taxable income at all.
+Tax-exempt income — municipal bond interest, Roth IRA withdrawals, and certain other sources — doesn't show up in your taxable income at all.
+Zero tax.
+That's why Roth accounts are so valuable in retirement.

 W-2 Employees vs 1099 Self-Employment: The Tax Difference

-This means a freelancer earning $80,000 pays approximately $11,300 in self-employment tax on top of federal income tax.
-However, self-employed individuals can deduct the employer-equivalent portion of self-employment tax (50% of $11,300 = $5,650 deduction), plus business expenses that W-2 employees cannot.
-Use the 1099 vs W-2 Calculator to compare the full tax picture side by side.
+So a freelancer earning $80,000 pays roughly $11,300 in self-employment tax on top of income tax.
+The partial offset: you can deduct the employer-equivalent half of SE tax ($5,650 deduction), plus legitimate business expenses that W-2 employees can't touch.
+The 1099 vs W-2 Calculator compares the full picture side by side — it's eye-opening if you haven't run the numbers.

 Estimated Tax Payments: The Quarterly Obligation

-If you owe more than $1,000 in federal taxes beyond what is withheld from paychecks, the IRS expects quarterly estimated tax payments (due mid-April, mid-June, mid-September, and mid-January).
-This primarily affects self-employed individuals, freelancers, and people with significant investment income.
+If you'll owe more than $1,000 in federal tax beyond what's withheld from paychecks, the IRS expects quarterly estimated payments (due mid-April, mid-June, mid-September, and mid-January).
+This mainly hits freelancers, self-employed workers, and people with significant investment income.

 Frequently Asked Questions